 If further investigation is required, the complaint will be passed to the Complaints Officer.
-The Complaints Officer will conduct an investigation, usually involving further discussion with the Complainant, and will respond to the Complainant within 10-working days of the complaint being acknowledged.
-If the Officer chooses not to uphold the complaint or if there are any findings that contradict the information provided, the Complainant will be given the opportunity to respond to these findings prior to the formal response being sent.
+The Complaints Officer will conduct an investigation, usually involving further discussion with the Complainant, and will respond to the Complainant within 10-working days of the complaint being first acknowledged.